paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-109a-sexual-abuse.md

 Pub.
 L. 99–646 and Pub.
 L. 99–654 added identical sections 2241.

 #### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–159 inserted “or an offense under the Uniform Code of Military Justice” after “State offense” and substituted “any such provision” for “either such provision” in second sentence.

 2007—Subsecs. (a) to (c).
 Pub.
 L. 110–161 substituted “the head of any Federal department or agency” for “the Attorney General”.

 2006—Subsecs. (a), (b).
 Pub.
 L. 109–248, § 207(2), inserted comma after “Attorney General” in introductory provisions.